 If you want to kick on from the conventional undercut, or just fancy giving the look a twist, then we’d highlight the grown-out look worn by Jake Gyllenhaal at Cannes film festival.
-Harking back to the matinee idol, only with a rougher edge, the look is perfectly accessorised by facial hair, which brings the varying hair lengths together for a style that’s hirsute but controlled.
+Harking back to the matinee idol, only with a rougher edge, the look is perfectly accessorised by facial hair, which brings the varying hair lengths together for a style that’s hirsute but controlled (easily done with the right trimmer setting!).
 Much like the undercut, this shorter trim encapsulates a whole range of styling possibilities.
 Either lather on the pomade for a neat Hollywood look, or volumise for vibrant shape and style.
 This latter approach is especially good on curlier locks.

 Messy on top

 Naturally different hair characteristics can lead to similar haircuts looking vastly different from person to person.
 Just look at the mega-talented Donald Glover, otherwise known as Childish Gambino.
 Like Gyllenhaal, he pairs a long-on-top cut with some well-maintained facial fuzz.
 But the extra lift to his hair keeps it off the face, resulting in a more open look that flatters his face shape without requiring much maintenance.

 Remember, though, that if you’re going to go for a look that relies on natural characteristics, and doesn’t necessitate much in the way of styling products, then it’s important to look after the health of your hair.

 On the subject of low maintenance, it doesn’t get much easier than the Caesar, here worn by Ezra Miller of Justice League and Fantastic Beasts fame, and named after the iconic dog whisperer.
 Okay, so it actually takes its title from the notorious Roman Emperor.
 This statesmanlike pedigree is undoubtedly a reason behind the number of modern politicos to have got the cut − Emmanuel Macron being the most prominent example.